 Learning To Roast

-With any new popcorn roaster one uses to roast coffee, you have to learn to use it.
-If the beans do not move when you put them in the roasting chamber, stir them with a wooden spoon or use less beans.
+With any new popcorn roaster, one uses to roast coffee, you have to learn to use it.
+If the beans do not move when you put them in the roasting chamber, stir them with a wooden spoon or use fewer beans.
 If the temperature rise is slow, partially cover the top of the roasting chamber.
 Carefully observe the beans.
 Look on the internet for answers to your roasting problems and adapt your techniques to get the very best out of your new popper.

 In roasting with the Rival PP25, no modifications were necessary at first.
 But in time the popper thermostat did start to shut off the popper after a roast.
 This can be avoided by allowing time in between the batches or cooling the popper by placing it in front of a fan for a few minutes between roasts.
 I solved this problem by removing the bi-metal tab in the thermostat.
 If you remove the bi-metal safety tab, just remember that YOU are now the safety feature of the roaster.
 Safety precautions and procedures are now in your domain for the safe operation of the roaster.

 An occasional cleaning and vacuuming of the roaster chamber will reduce the collection of chaff debris in the fan and heating elements.
 Disassembly and inspection of the heating and fan elements should also be performed periodically.